 How the translation memory feature can be used to speed up the translation process and improve consistency across texts and projects.

-Translation Memory is part of our Pro plan and higher.
+Translation Memory is part of our Advanced plan and higher.

 The translation memory remembers translations used in your projects and suggests matching results while translating content.
 This speeds up the translation process and improves consistency across texts and projects.

-First, choose which projects may use the account-wide translation memory.
+First, choose which projects may use the organization-wide translation memory.
 If none of your projects share a translation memory, each project will rely on its own local translation memory.

 - Go to “All Projects”